Benchmark Email

-Benchmark Email is an international, internet-based service provider of email marketing with headquarters in St. Louis, MO.
+Benchmark Email is an international, internet-based service provider of email marketing with headquarters in St. Louis, Missouri.
 The company was founded by Curt and Denise Keller in 2004.

 The company offers various free and paid editions.
 Benchmark is a member of Returnpath.net and the Email Sender & Provider Coalition industry consortiums.

-Expansion into international markets has been pursued by the company, translating the software from English into Spanish, French, German, Chinese, Japanese, Portuguese, and Italian and establishing offices in the Philippines, Japan, China, India, Spain, Taiwan and Italy among several other countries.
+The company has pursued expansion into international markets by translating the software from English into Spanish, French, German, Chinese, Japanese, Portuguese, and Italian.
+It has also established offices in the Philippines, Japan, China, India, Spain, Taiwan, and Italy, among several other countries.
 Recently, the website was also launched in French.

-In 2017, Benchmark Email was named one of the "20 B2B Technologies To Try in 2017" by Forbes.

 In 2019, Benchmark Email merged with Hatchbuck, and day-to-day leadership was transferred to Jonathan Herrick, the former CEO of Hatchbuck.
 The flagship Hatchbuck product was rebranded as BenchmarkONE.